Clifton Chenier: Biography

+Death

 Chenier suffered from diabetes, which eventually forced him to have a foot amputated and required dialysis because of associated kidney problems.
-He died of diabetes-related kidney disease in December 1987 in Lafayette, Louisiana.
-A lifelong Catholic, Chenier was funeralized in Opelousas, where two bishops and several priests presided at his funeral.
+He died of diabetes-related kidney disease in December 1987 age of 62 at Lafayette General Hospital in Lafayette, Louisiana.
+A lifelong Catholic, Chenier's funeral was held at Immaculate Heart of Mary Catholic Church in Lafayette.
+Young accordionist Corey Arceneaux served as an altar boy at his funeral.
 He is buried in All Souls Cemetery in Loreauville.

 Legacy and tributes

 Since 1987, his son C. J. Chenier (born Clayton Joseph Thompson) has carried on the zydeco tradition by touring with Chenier's band and recording albums.
 Clifton Chenier's bandmate and protégé Buckwheat Zydeco achieved national success playing the piano accordion.

 Paul Simon mentioned Chenier in his song "That Was Your Mother" on his 1986 album Graceland, calling him the "King of the Bayou."
 Rory Gallagher wrote a song in tribute to Chenier, "The King of Zydeco" on his last studio album Fresh Evidence (1990).
 Sonny Landreth recalls growing up on the rhythm of Clifton and Cleveland and the Red Hot Louisiana Band in South of I-10, song title and name of the album released in 1995.
 John Mellencamp refers to "Clifton" in his song "Lafayette", about the Louisiana city where Chenier often performed, on Mellencamp's 2003 album Trouble No More.
 Zachary Richard mentions Chenier in his song "Clif's Zydeco" (on Richard's 2012 album Le Fou).
 The Squeezebox Stompers' "Zydeco Train" says, "Clifton Chenier, he's the engineer."

 The jam band Phish often covers Chenier's song "My Soul" in live performances.
 Chenier is the subject of Les Blank's 1973 documentary film Hot Pepper.

 In 2025, to honor Chenier on what would have been his 100th birthday, Valcour Records issued A Tribute to the King of Zydeco, a recording with 12 newly-recorded tracks by artists such as the Rolling Stones, Steve Earle, Taj Mahal, Lucinda Williams, David Hidalgo and Molly Tuttle.
-The album was nominated for a 2025 Grammy Award in the Best Regional Roots Music Album category.
+The album won the 2026 Grammy Award in the Best Regional Roots Music Album category.